m-sarabi/FunzenSky/readme.md

 - Fly cheat detection and announce it to Admin players.

 ## Planned Features
-- [ ] A mechanic to get suspicious sand and gravel.
-(Maybe throwing a potion on top of them or something more challenging)
 - [ ] A few recipes and mechanics to get wandering trader trades easier without farming wandering traders.
+- [ ] Husks have a chance of dropping sand.
+- [ ] Husks have a small chance of dropping suspicious sand.
+- [ ] Piglins have a small chance of bartering suspicious gravel.